 That’s not to say that I haven’t had any hurdles in my path.
 I’m in the country on a student visa, and my family and I are striving for citizenship every day.
 Also, I’ve had serious arthritis since I was three years old, which makes life difficult in the high-speed, high-stress world of live TV reporting.
 But I haven’t allowed that to hold me back.
 When I was in Tampa covering the RNC, I was right there, running with the top dogs and broadcasting right next to other reporters from across the country.

 I’ve drawn strength from the continued support I’ve received from my friends, fellow students and professors.
 There’s never been a time where my instructors have told me to forget about a project because it was too ambitious or time-consuming.
 They’ve always been there for me — as a student and as a person.
 You get the feeling that they care, and you’re not lost in the shuffle like you would be at a larger school.
 Here at UNF, the professors are really invested in our futures.
 And the fact that it’s not a huge university allows for access to some truly incredibly opportunities that other students from bigger schools might not even know about.

 When I was first applying to college, there were people who told me going to UNF would be playing it safe.
 They suggested I apply to larger schools across the country.
 I’m glad I didn’t listen.
-Now, I’m applying for internships at places like CNN that can open the door for me at news organizations across the globe.
-And the thing I think that will set me apart is all the practical and hands-on work experiences I’ve received while at UNF.
+This January, I begin an internship at the CNN international desk which will open the door for me at news organizations across the globe.
+I know I received the internship because of the practical and hands-on work experiences I’ve received while at UNF.